Monetary Policy Committee meeting: 3 key issues for deliberation before the 6 wise men to agree and disagree

-The six-member Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) is expected to deliberate on the three key issues—signals from the U.S. Federal Reserve, narrowing the repo and reverse repo corridor, and reducing the quantum of surplus liquidity in the system.
+The six-member Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) is expected to deliberate on the three key issues—signals from the US Federal Reserve, narrowing the repo and reverse repo corridor, and reducing the quantum of surplus liquidity in the system.
 The MPC sets the interest rates in the country by keeping a watch on inflation and supporting the growth.

 One of the MPC members, Jayanth R. Varma of the Indian Institute of Management, Ahmedabad, has already made a case for gradual reduction of the policy rate corridor, which is currently at 65 basis points.
 Another outside member Dr. Ashima Goyal, professor at Indira Gandhi Institute of Development Research, had also suggested monetary policy normalisation even in an accommodative stance (easy liquidity conditions).
 The other members of the MPC include Shashanka Bhide, senior advisor at the National Council of Applied Economic Research, and three RBI representatives— Mridul K. Saggar, executive director; Michael Debabrata Patra, deputy governor; and governor Shaktikanta Das, who is also the chairman of the committee.